pineapplemachine/jsdoom/style.md

 #### <a id="3.6.1."></a> 3.6.1.
 Prefer double-quoted strings

 String literals should be double-quoted `""`.
-In general, they should not ever be single-quoted `''`, even when the literal itself contains double quotes.
+String literals should not ever be single-quoted `''`, even when the literal itself contains double quotes.

 Template strings (enclosed within backticks) should not be used for